ab58/Arena-Game-Data-Project/README.md

 arena-home-data, which needs to be passed as an argument to the script.

 By default, the code prints only the cumulative 4-season plots for each team.
 There are commented out code blocks to get the single-season plots for each team, one each for the hockey and basketball teams.
-The lines to comment in or out depending on if single-season plots are desired are shown in the script.
+The lines to comment in or out depends on if single-season plots are desired to be shown in the script.

 Hope you enjoy this little pet project!
 This was really a practice exercise to familiarize myself with the data science toolbox available in python and its versatility.
 Nonetheless I came up with meaningful data visualizations and got an opportunity to explore and attempt to